danitrap/terebi/README.md

 Most of the work is done by TvdbParty and Suby.

-The nice design is a courstesy of Twitter Bootstrap.
+The nice design is a courtesy of Twitter Bootstrap.

 ## License